iturner72/book-notes/the_4-hour_work-week.md

 * 142 Note that I asked him to respond *if* he didn't understand or had questions.
 This is the wrong approach.
 Ask foreign VSa to rephrase tasks to confirm understanding before getting started.

+### 9 Income Autopilot 1
+* 153 This chapter is not for people who want to *run* businesses but for those who want to *own* businesses and spend no time on them.
+* 156 NO2 was priced at an outrageous $79.95, positioned as the premium product on the market, and sold exclusively through GNC stores nationwide.
+No one else was permitted to sell it.
+How can it make sense to turn away business?
+There are a few good reasons.
+First, the more competing resellers there are, the faster your product goes extinct.
+* 161 It Should Cost the Customer $50-200.
+The bulk of companies set prices in the midrange, and that is where the most competition is.
+Pricing low is shortsighted, because someone else is always willing to sacrifice more profit margin and drive you both bankrupt.
+* 162 It Should Take No More Than 3 to 4 Weeks to Manufacture.
+This is critically important for keeping costs low and adapting to sales demand without stockpiling product in advance.
+* 174 Tools and Tricks page where different websites can help for things like:
+Confirming Sufficient Market Size, Finding Products to Resell or Manufacture, Finding Public Domain Information to Repurpose, Recording Seminars of Phone Interviews with Experts for CD Downloadable Products, Licensing Ideas to Others for Royalties, Searching for Patents for Unexploited Ideas to Turn into Products, and Becoming and Expert.